workkkfor2012/gemini-coder/README.md

 ## What is CWC?

-CWC is a tool built by an independent developer enabling engineers getting the best quality AI-assistance with a game-changing cost efficiency.
+CWC is a tool built by an independent developer enabling programmers getting the best quality AI-assistance with a game-changing cost efficiency.

 🧩 Compatible with VS Code, Cursor and Windsurf<br/>
 ✌️ 100% free and open source!